 The need to know before you visit Loch Ness

 The Loch Ness Monster is a national treasure – and don’t let anyone tell you she isn’t real.
 This year marks the 84th anniversary of the famous Surgeon’s Photograph.
 Gossip is that the photo is actually of a toy submarine purchased from Woolworths with a fake Nessie head!

 How deep is Loch Ness?

-Loch Ness’s deepest point is thought to be 755 feet (126 fathoms; 230 metres) but sonar readings have possibly discovered a chasm points up to 900 feet (270 meters) which is deeper than the North Sea – a hiding place for Nessie maybe?
+The loch’s deepest point is thought to be 755 feet (126 fathoms; 230 metres) but sonar readings have possibly discovered a chasm points up to 900 feet (270 meters) which is deeper than the North Sea – a hiding place for Nessie maybe?